phil-kahrl/headless-s3-photo-site/README.md

 # headless-s3-photo-site

+** This project is currently deprecated and not being maintained.
+Another project https://github.com/phil-kahrl/Photo-Book-For-S3 implements the same functionality using ReactJS instead of Angular **

 This project allows one to create a photo sharing site hosted on AWS S-3.

 The site is 'headless' because it does not require a back-end application server.
 Perhaps a better word would be 'serverless'